Layr-Labs/incredible-squaring-avs/README.md

 	}
 ```

 The first case covers the context done error case.
-The second covers the case where a new response is received from the bls aggregation service.
+The second covers the case where a new aggregated response is received from the bls aggregation service.
+Remember that this happens when the operators responses to the tasks reach a threshold or the time of the task expires.
 In this case the `sendAggregatedResponseToContract()` method is called.

 ```go
 func (agg *Aggregator) sendAggregatedResponseToContract(blsAggServiceResp blsagg.BlsAggregationServiceResponse) {